Breakeven (song)

 "Breakeven", also titled "Breakeven (Falling to Pieces)" is a song by the Irish pop rock band the Script.
 It was released on 24 November 2008 as the third single from their first album, The Script (2008).
 The song peaked at number 10 in Ireland, number 21 in the United Kingdom, number 12 in the United States Billboard Hot 100 and number 3 in Australia.

 Composition

 According to Musicnotes, "Breakeven" is in the key of B♭ major with a tempo of 88 beats per minute.

+Lyrics

+According to co-writer Danny O'Donoghue, the line "What am I supposed to do when the best part of me was always you?", which is in the song's chorus, was inspired by the line "The greatest thing about me was always you" from the 2003 Christmas romantic comedy film Love Actually.

 Music video

 The music video premiered on BBC Radio 1's website on 29 September 2008.
 It was recorded at the Great South Wall in Dublin.
 Before recording began, the Dublin radio station FM104 had a competition for a listener to appear in the music video.
 The music video shows clips of the band's home city of Dublin, Ireland, and the band performing.

 The video almost created minor controversy when Danny O'Donoghue's ex-girlfriend was supposed to be cast as an extra but this was avoided when the producers chose a different girl.
 The video was number 2 on the 2010 VH1's Top 40 Videos of the Year.